The money seized will not be returned to a Montrealer accused of threatening Donald Trump - ExBulletin

 The money seized will not be returned to a Montrealer accused of threatening Donald Trump

-WASHINGTON A Quebecer awaiting trial for allegedly sending poison to President Donald Trump in 2020 does not have the right to recover more than US $ 2,000 seized by authorities, a US federal judge ruled on Friday.
-Justice Dabney L.

-WASHINGTON A Quebecer awaiting trial for allegedly sending poison to President Donald Trump in 2020 does not have the right to recover more than US $ 2,000 seized by authorities, a US federal judge ruled on Friday.
+WASHINGTONA A Quebecer awaiting trial for allegedly sending poison to then-President Donald Trump in 2020 does not have the right to recover more than US $ 2,000 seized by authorities, a US federal judge ruled on Friday.

 Judge Dabney L. Friedrich sided with prosecutors who argued that the money, which was seized from Pascale Ferrier during her arrest at the U.S. border in September 2020, should not be returned.